ayushgpt01/chatRoomGo/README.md

 ```

-Open `http://localhost:3000` and you're good to go!
+Open `http://localhost:3000` and app is running.